Saudi Arabia PDPL Compliance: How to Prepare

 - Label and tag data for legal purposes: Ensure data is being processed in agreement with privacy regulations.

-- Document record of processing activities: Manage a Record of Processing Activities (RoPA)a to assess data assets, protection, breach status, location, PIA, data sharing and transfers.
+- Document record of processing activities: Manage a Record of Processing Activities (RoPA) to assess data assets, protection, breach status, location, PIA, data sharing, and transfers

 - Detect out-of-policy, cross-border data transfers: Track data access, usage, and transfer violations across the organization for immediate action.